stephengold/jolt-jni/README.md

 a new JVM object is returned.
 However, that JVM object refers to a pre-existing native object (the one Jolt Physics allocated while initializing the `PhysicsSystem`).
-Thus the application need not (and cannot) free the native object separately from the `PhysicsSystem` that contains it.
+Thus, the application need not (and cannot) free the native object separately from the `PhysicsSystem` that contains it.
 On such "contained" objects, `close()` is a no-op, because the JVM object doesn't "own" its assigned native object.